 |Row-Level Formulas||Applies to a single record.||Find it on the row itself.||Example: Check if two fields on the same record have the same value.|

-Let’s take a look at a few different use cases and determine which formula type you would use.
+Let’s take a look at Row-Level and Summary Formula examples so you can determine which formula type you would use in your Salesforce reports.

-Note: when writing this article, I assume that you are familiar with the Lightning Report Builder – this Salesforce Report tutorial will get you up to speed.
+Note: When writing this article, I assumed that you are familiar with the Lightning Report Builder – this Salesforce Report tutorial will get you up to speed.

 Your boss asked if you can create a report that shows Opportunity Amount total broken down by Country.

-Scenario 2: Average monthly case volume for a specific Product
+Example 2: Average Monthly Case Volume for a Specific Product

-Click on the drop next to Columns and select Summary Formula.
+- Click on the drop-down next to Columns and select Summary Formula.

 You have been tasked with verifying that at the Case level the Billing State and the Shipping State of the Account for the Case matches.